DworkinLab/DworkinLab.github.io/aboutme.md

 <p class="about-text">

 <span class="fa fa-camera-retro about-icon"></span>
-I also like to spend time with my <a href="/_freya">family</a>, see live shows (mostly metal), and recently I've been more politically active.
+I also like to spend time with my <a href="/_freya">family</a>, read, play games (both video and board), see live shows (mostly metal), and recently I've been more politically active.
 See what I'm listening to, <a href="http://www.last.fm/user/Thorwegian">here</a>!